gazebosim/design/gui_interactions.md

 * Keep the user interface consistent across modes.
 * Reduce context switching when changing modes.
 * Reduce code duplication for different modes.
+* Make it clear to the user which mode they're in.

 To keep the UI's look and feel consistent across modes, the same GUI plugins should be used for interaction and editing whenever possible.
 These plugins